Uncategorized Archives - Page 3 of 25 - AACS Counseling

 • Pipeline workers

 ❌ False.
-DOT violations follow you in the Clearinghouse.
+DOT violations follow you in the FMCSA Clearinghouse.

-Myth: Any counselor can perform a SAP evaluation
+Myth 2: Any counselor can do SAP evaluations

 ❌ False.
 Only DOT-qualified SAPs are authorized.